Tru is dedicated to the exchange of factually verifiable information necessary to address the serious challenges we now face on Earth.

 Tru Social Inc. was originally founded in April 2019 as Carbon Path, a California Benefit Corporation, with both personal data rights and environmental covenants in its articles of incorporation.

 In many domains, including COVID, the world literally needs a new way of “thinking together”, new ways of engaging in a deliberative process, where content can be traced to its source, information has real accountability, and we can choose what to disseminate across society-at-large.
 Social media has instead been fueled by a business model that earns ad revenue by circulating disinformation and lies in place of news.
 As the realization of the need for a real alternative erupted into the mainstream, it was clear that a network solution is needed across all sectors, and Tru was born.

 Serial entrepreneur.
 Early social network visionary, founders shares Linkedin IPO.
 Cofounded Planetwork.
 Sold clean-tech startup BEC in 2011.

 Independent full-stack developer, wrote one of the 1st social networks in 1997.
 Coded first user-centric digital identity and distributed protocol based systems.

-Front end focused full stack software developer.
+Shadowy super coder.
 Dancer.
 Productivity nerd.
 Creator of psychedelic art and origami swans.